geez0219/website-ng/src/assets/branches/r1.0/example/image_generation/cvae.md

 ## Step 2 - `Network` construction
-**FastEstimator supports both Pytorch and Tensorlfow, so this section can use both backend to implement.** <br>
+**FastEstimator supports both PyTorch and TensorFlow, so this section could use either backend.** <br>
-We are going to only demonstate the Tensorflow way in this example.
+We are going to only demonstrate the TensorFlow backend in this example.

 ### Model construction
-Both models' definition are implemented in Tensorflow and intantiated by calling `fe.build` which also associates the model with specific optimizers.
+Both of our models' definitions are implemented in TensorFlow and instantiated by calling `fe.build` (which also associates the model with specific optimizers).

 ```python